Skip to main content

 capped := httpcloak.NewSession("chrome-latest", httpcloak.WithRedirects(true, 5))

-When redirects are off, a 301/302 (or whatever) just comes back as the response, body and all.
-No magic.
+With redirects off, a 301 or 302 comes back as the response, body and all, with no auto-follow.

 Retries

 Retries are off by default.
-Flip them on with WithRetry(n) for sane defaults, or reach for WithRetryConfig to tune the backoff window and the trigger status codes.
-Default retry-on-status when you enable retries is [429, 500, 502, 503, 504].
+WithRetry(n) turns them on with sensible defaults.
+WithRetryConfig tunes the backoff window and the trigger status codes.
+The default retry-on-status set is [429, 500, 502, 503, 504].

 // 3 retries with default 500ms-10s exponential backoff on default statuses